-Our Tests of Change service is available to education authorities and schools in Scotland.
-The service is free.
+Our Tests of Change service is available to education authorities and schools in Scotland at no cost.

 How we can help

-The process engages with learners and teachers.
-Together we produce a an overview of spatial issues and opportunities.
+The process engages with learners and teachers to produce a strategic overview of spatial issues and opportunities.
 We use the following methods:

-- Planning: We consult with school leaders and teachers to establish the scope of practice change.
-This helps us identify issues and opportunities
+- Outcome Planning: Consulting with school leaders and teachers to establish the scope of practice change and identify issues and opportunities

-- Evaluating: We review the observations and findings from the “Space Hack” to help inform investment opportunities.
+- Evaluating their impact: Highlighting observations and findings from the space hack to help inform investment opportunities

 Get in touch